Blastanaut/SurfClassNotifier/README.md

 # RegyBox.pt to Telegram Notification System

-This project is designed to check for new classes at supported regibox.pt schools, compare them with previously stored data, and send notifications for new classes via Telegram.
+This project is designed to check for new classes at supported RegyBox.pt schools, compare them with previously stored data, and send notifications for new classes via Telegram.

 ## Table of Contents